IATI/D-Portal/README.md

 site your project will live, see https://pages.github.com/ for more information about this special project name.

+4. Goto the settings page for your new project and change the git hub pages source to use the master branch /dpcs folder.

-You can now use your new project as described above.
+5. You can now use your new project as described at the start of this readme to create your own website on github pages.

 Visit https://github.com/xriss/plated for plated documentation.